Tricon Residential (NYSE:TCN) Sees Strong Trading Volume

-Shares of Tricon Residential Inc (NYSE:TCN – Get Rating) saw an uptick in trading volume on Wednesday .
-23,878 shares changed hands during mid-day trading, a decline of 95% from the previous session’s volume of 442,913 shares.The stock last traded at $15.22 and had previously closed at $14.84.
+Tricon Residential Inc (NYSE:TCN – Get Rating) shares saw unusually-strong trading volume on Tuesday .
+Approximately 39,466 shares were traded during trading, a decline of 92% from the previous session’s volume of 478,388 shares.The stock last traded at $14.43 and had previously closed at $14.88.

-A number of brokerages recently issued reports on TCN.
-BMO Capital Markets boosted their price objective on Tricon Residential from C$19.00 to C$20.00 and gave the company an “outperform” rating in a research note on Thursday, November 11th.
-CIBC lifted their target price on Tricon Residential from C$18.50 to C$21.00 and gave the company an “outperform” rating in a report on Thursday, November 11th.
-Keefe, Bruyette & Woods initiated coverage on Tricon Residential in a report on Monday, November 1st.
-They set an “outperform” rating and a $16.75 target price for the company.
-National Bankshares boosted their price objective on Tricon Residential from C$18.00 to C$20.00 and gave the stock an “outperform” rating in a report on Thursday, November 11th.
-Finally, The Goldman Sachs Group assumed coverage on Tricon Residential in a report on Sunday, December 5th.
-They set a “buy” rating and a $16.50 price objective for the company.
-Two equities research analysts have rated the stock with a hold rating and seven have given a buy rating to the company.
-According to data from MarketBeat, the stock presently has an average rating of “Buy” and an average price target of $17.88.
+Several analysts recently commented on TCN shares.
+The Goldman Sachs Group initiated coverage on shares of Tricon Residential in a research note on Sunday, December 5th.
+They set a “buy” rating and a $16.50 target price for the company.
+Keefe, Bruyette & Woods initiated coverage on shares of Tricon Residential in a research note on Monday, November 1st.
+They issued an “outperform” rating and a $16.75 price objective on the stock.
+BMO Capital Markets upped their price objective on shares of Tricon Residential from C$19.00 to C$20.00 and gave the company an “outperform” rating in a research note on Thursday, November 11th.
+Zacks Investment Research lowered shares of Tricon Residential from a “buy” rating to a “hold” rating in a research note on Thursday, January 20th.
+Finally, Morgan Stanley initiated coverage on shares of Tricon Residential in a research note on Monday, November 1st.
+They issued an “equal weight” rating and a $15.75 price objective on the stock.
+Two investment analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
+According to data from MarketBeat.com, Tricon Residential currently has an average rating of “Buy” and a consensus price target of $17.88.

 Tricon Residential, Inc is a residential real estate investment company.
 It owns and operates single family rental homes and multi-family rental apartments in the United States and Canada.
 It operates through the five reportable segments: Single Family Rental Business,Multi Family Rental Business, Residential Development Business, Private Funds and Advisory Business and Corporate Activities.